backswan0/sparta-week3-planner-develop/README.md

-# 🗓️ Developing a Planner Application Using Spring Boot and JPA
+# 🗓️ Developing a Planner Application Using Spring Boot and JPA (Level Three, Four)

 ## 💻 Introduction
 - This project is an assignment designed to evaluate students' understanding of the online lecture.